FMisi/portswigger-lab-solutions-notes/http-request-smuggling/README.md

 don't forget to change protocol from HTTP 2.0 to HTTP 1.1 or vice versa when necessary

+don't forget to fix the content length

+if "Server Error: Communication timed out" when CL.TE --> maybe TE.CL but test for both anyways

 <!-- omit in toc -->
 ## Table of Contents